Labh Singh: Killing BJP MLA Harbans Lal Khanna

-Revenge for Surinder Singh Sodhi

-On 14 April 1984 Surinder Singh Sodhi, one of Labh Singh’s closest friends and the “right-arm” of Jarnail Singh Bhindranwale, was killed while drinking tea in a shop in Amritsar.
+On 14 April 1984 Surinder Singh Sodhi, one of Labh Singh's closest friends and the “right-arm” of Jarnail Singh Bhindranwale, was killed while drinking tea in a shop in Amritsar.
 Sodhi was killed by a men and a women.
 The women, Baljit Kaur, would go to the Golden Temple after the killing and confessed to the murder.
 Baljit Kaur was interrogated by Bhidnranwale.
 She admitted to the other killer being her boyfriend Surinder Singh Shinda, and to being paid by Gurcharan Singh, the general secretary of Akali Dal, to do the killing.
 She also implicated others.
 Bhindranwale vowed to avenge the killing.
 With this Labh Singh and fellow militants made their way to punish those who they deemed to be the culprits.
 Labh Singh and others killed Surinder Singh Shinda.
 He was chopped into 7 pieces for shooting Sodhi 7 times.
 He was killed within 24 hours of Bhindranwale vowing vengeance.

-Amritsar bank robbery

-On 23 April 1984, Labh Singh and fellow militants robbed 44,583 rupees (About 12,000 USD) from Punjab and Sind bank in Amritsar.
+On 23 April 1984, Labh Singh and fellow militants robbed ₹44.583 thousand from Punjab and Sind bank in Amritsar.
 It was described as a “clean-operation” while also being described as “spontaneous”.

 Killing of Deputy Superintendent of Police Gurbachan Singh

 On 30 April 1984, retired Deputy Superintendent of Police (DSP) Gurbachan Singh, also known as Bachan Singh, was killed along with his wife, daughter, and a gunman in Amritsar.
 The killers were Labh Singh and Major Singh Nagoke.
 Gurbachan Singh had survived 4 previous attacks on his life and was a prime target of Sikhs.
-Gurbachan Singh had tortured Amrik Singh He also had tortured Kulwant Singh Nagoke and after killed him in a extrajudicial execution.
-He was also involved in other extrajudicial executions.
-He had been named by Jarnail Singh as an enemy of the Panth and someone who, “..drank Sikh blood”.
+Gurbachan Singh had been accused of torturing Amrik Singh He also had been accused of torturing Kulwant Singh Nagoke and killing him in an extrajudicial execution.
+He had been named by Jarnail Singh as an "enemy" of the panth and someone who, “..drank Sikh blood”.

-A famous lyric from a kavishari ballad about this translates to, “The sinner DSP Gurbachan became the target of Jago; (Sikh revolution) The sinner DSP Gurbachan became the target of Jago; The sinner was bound to die; That saala (Inbreeder) was bound to die he sat with his family; The sinner was going to die; he sat with his family; Jago has cleaned the world of the wife, niece, son.”